physionetchallenges/physionetchallenges.github.io/2017/index.md

 ## <a name="quick_start"></a> Quick Start

-Download the training set: training2017.zip and the sample MATLAB entry: sample2017.zip.
+1. Download the training set: [training2017.zip](https://archive.physionet.org/challenge/2017/training2017.zip) and the sample MATLAB entry: [sample2017.zip](https://archive.physionet.org/challenge/2017/sample2017.zip).
+2. Create a free [PhysioNetWorks](https://physionet.org/users/login.shtml) account and join the [PhysioNet/CinC Challenge 2017](https://physionet.org/works/PhysioNetCinCChallenge2017/) project.
-Develop your entry by making the following edits to sample2017.zip:
+3. Develop your entry by making the following edits to [sample2017.zip](https://archive.physionet.org/challenge/2017/sample2017.zip):
-Modify the sample entry source code file challenge.m with your changes and improvements.
+- Modify the sample entry source code file challenge.m with your changes and improvements.
-Modify the AUTHORS.txt file to include the names of all the team members.
+- Modify the AUTHORS.txt file to include the names of all the team members.
-Unzip training2017.zip and move all its files to the top directory of your entry directory (where challenge.m is located).
+- Unzip [training2017.zip](https://archive.physionet.org/challenge/2017/training2017.zip) and move all its files to the top directory of your entry directory (where challenge.m is located).
-Run your modified source code file on the validation records in the training set by executing the script generateValidationSet.m.
+- Run your modified source code file on the validation records in the training set by executing the script generateValidationSet.m.
 This will also build a file called entry.zip.
-Optional: Include a file named DRYRUN in the top directory of your entry (where the AUTHORS.txt file is located) if you do not wish your entry to be scored and counted against your limit.
+- Optional: Include a file named DRYRUN in the top directory of your entry (where the AUTHORS.txt file is located) if you do not wish your entry to be scored and counted against your limit.
 This is useful in cases where you wish to make sure that the changes made do not result in any error.
-Submit your entry.zip for scoring through the PhysioNet/CinC Challenge 2017 project (Update: submissions are now closed).
+4. Submit your entry.zip for scoring through the [PhysioNet/CinC Challenge 2017](https://physionet.org/works/PhysioNetCinCChallenge2017/) project (Update: submissions are now closed).
 The contents of entry.zip must be laid out exactly as in the sample entry.
 Improperly-formatted entries will not be scored.

+For those wishing to compete officially, please follow the additional four steps described in the [Rules and Deadlines](https://physionetchallenges.org/2017/#Rules).

-Join our community Community Discussion Forum to get the latest challenge news, technical help, or if you would like to find partners to collaborate with.
+Join our [Community Discussion Forum](https://archive.physionet.org/challenge/2017/#forum) to get the latest challenge news, technical help, or if you would like to find partners to collaborate with.

 ## <a name="Rules"></a> Rules and Deadlines